-The right to be accompanied applies to all ‘workers’, including homeworkers, agency workers, part-time, temporary and casual workers, and even those on short-term contracts.
+The right to be accompanied, as defined under s10 of the ERA 1999, applies to all employees and ‘workers’, including homeworkers, agency workers, part-time, temporary and casual workers, and those on short-term contracts.
 It also applies irrespective of the individual’s length of service with your organisation.

-While employees have the right to be accompanied by law, they should first submit a request to you in advance of the meeting, preferably in writing, to exercise this right and specifying who they wish to accompany them.
+The individual should first submit a request to their employer in advance of the meeting, preferably in writing, to exercise this right and specifying who they wish to accompany them.

 The right to be accompanied means that an employee or worker can bring a ‘relevant person’ with them to a disciplinary or grievance meeting.
-This person is officially referred to as your companion.
+This person is officially referred to as the ‘companion’.

-The rules state the employer is lawfully required to agree to the companion provided they fall within a certain class of individual:
+By law, the employer is lawfully required to agree to the companion attending the meeting or hearing, provided they fall within one of the following permitted categories:

-- A workplace trade union representative who is certified or trained in acting as a companion, or
+- A workplace trade union representative who is certified or trained in acting as a companion.

 - An official employed by a trade union.

-Work colleagues attending a disciplinary hearing as a companion has the right to paid time off during working hours to accompany their colleague.
+Work colleagues attending as a companion also have the right to paid time off during working hours to accompany their colleague.
 In addition, they must not be subject to any form of victimisation, detriment or adverse treatment by reason of acting as a companion.

 There may be other practical considerations to take into account.
 For example, if the employer is a small business, and it is not possible for the employee to be accompanied by either a colleague or a trade union representative, in the circumstances it may be appropriate to allow for a relative to attend not least to provide moral support to the employee.
 This is likely to be looked on favourably by a tribunal where the employee is facing potential disciplinary action or dismissal.
 In other circumstances, however, there may be concerns that the family member may disrupt the meeting.

-In addition, where the employee is disabled and the employer is under a duty not to discriminate and to make reasonable adjustments, flexibility in agreeing to a companion that falls outside the approved classifications, such as a support or care worker, would be considered making a reasonable adjustment.
+Where the employee has a disability and the employer is under a duty not to discriminate unlawfully and to make reasonable adjustments, flexibility in agreeing to a companion that falls outside the approved classifications, such as a support or care worker, would be considered making a reasonable adjustment.

 If the employee’s companion will not be available at the time proposed for the hearing, you should facilitate a reasonable postponement of the hearing to allow for the companion to be able to attend.
 To be classed as ‘reasonable’, the proposed new time should fall before the end of the period of five working days beginning with the first working day after the day proposed by the employer.